George-Craft/rapid-control-prototyping/README.md

-# Rapid Control Project: LQG Controller for Helicopter Sytem
+# Rapid Control Project: LQG Controller for Helicopter System
 ## Overview
 A project where I modelled, simulated and implemented an advanced multivariable controller for a real-world helicopter system.